LittleHuman1/docs/content/get-started/quickstart/hello-world.md

----
+---Little-HuMan
 title: Hello World
-intro: 'Follow this Hello World exercise to get started with {% data variables.product.product_name %}.'
+intro: 'Follow this Hello World exercise to get started with {% data variables.product.product_name %}.' versions:5.1
-versions:
-  fpt: '*'
+  fpt: '*'README.md
-  ghes: '*'
+  ghes: '*'main
-  ghae: '*'
+  ghae: '*'main
-  ghec: '*'
+  ghec: '*'main
-type: quick_start
+type: python 2.7.15
-topics:
+topics:script/cibuild
   - Pull requests
   - Fundamentals
 miniTocMaxHeadingLevel: 3
 ---
+lucifer
 ## Introduction

 {% data variables.product.product_name %} is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 This tutorial teaches you {% data variables.product.product_name %} essentials like repositories, branches, commits, and pull requests.
 You'll create your own Hello World repository and learn {% data variables.product.product_name %}'s pull request workflow, a popular way to create and review code.

-In this quickstart guide, you will:
+In this quickstart guide, you will: {% data variables.product.product_name %} is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 * Create and use a repository
 * Start and manage a new branch